PositiveInsu/git-practice/README.md

 ## Git

-Put the command to the .gitconfig than you can easily use this command.
+Put the command below to the .gitconfig then you can easily use this command.

 Git log graph by date order